top of page

 Females in sports that involve jumping, pivoting, and changes of direction, are 4-8 times more likely to suffer a knee injury, than males in the same sports.
 Most of these injuries are with females between the ages of 15-25 and are non-contact in nature.
 One of the root causes of the prevalence of ACL Injuries among female athletes in sports that feature jumping and cutting is found in Laura Ramus's quote, "Genetically, the typical female demonstrates less muscle mass and strength than males.
 Girls who are 9,10, and 11 years old play sports in an upright position causing weak trunk, hip and leg musculature.
 As they continue to develop as young athletes, if this weakness and technique errors are not corrected, they will develop a muscle memory that reinforces playing in a more upright position.
 If this continues, they will also not develop strength to obtain good low positioning.
 So, no matter how much the coach tells you to "get down", you will be unable to do so."

 My blogs on sprinting include the importance of being able to effectively recruit key muscle groups, ie; the Glutes.
-Being able to bend properly and recruit muscle groups effectively can be very important elements in injury prevention.
+Being able to bend properly, recruit muscle groups effectively, and move economically when at game speed can be very important elements in injury prevention!

 The straighter your leg is when you land, the less force it takes to tear your ACL.
 Dr. Edward Wojtys, head of sports medicine at the University of Michigan said, "If you can do nothing else but get women to jump and land in a more flexed knee position, that will help".
 In basketball alone, nearly 60% of ACL injuries to female athletes occur when landing from a jump. (source: American Academy of Orthopaedic Surgeons).
 Caraffa, Cerulli and Projetti report that the three main non-contact knee injury mechanisms are; planting and cutting, straight-knee stopping, and one-step landing with the knee hyper-extended.
 All three of these scenarios can be manifestations of playing in a more upright position.
 Dr. Jesse Morse states "Common mechanisms of injury include pivoting during acceleration or deceleration, and forcefully landing on the heel with a small knee flexion angle.
 If the ACL is torn during a contact-induced injury, it is usually due to severe valgus stress on the straightened knee."
 These basketball, soccer, and volleyball links point out primary mechanisms for ACL injuries in those sports.